IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 Several weeks ago, I was browsing our local classified ads for another rifle.
 I found one I was interested in, and the seller even mentioned that he might consider some 10/22 parts in trade.
 Well, I didn’t buy the rifle.
 And the 10/22 parts I had available were not what he was interested in.
 Trying to be helpful, I sent him a link to one of my articles.
 Turns out that was sort of an inspiration for his first 10/22 build project, as he had seen it mentioned on reddit a few times.
 Since he was local, I offered to help get that project going for him.
 We put together a shopping list, and agreed to meet once all the parts were acquired.
 Assembling a custom 10/22 is not difficult, but can certainly go smoother when you’ve done a few.

 His parts list:

 It’s easy to spend a lot on a custom 10/22 rifle.
-But there are some parts that strike a balance between quality and value.
+But some parts strike a balance between quality and value.
 If you’re not building a precision rifle, no need to go overboard.
 So here’s a list of quality parts that perform great, without spending a small fortune.